hashicorp/vagrant/website/docs/source/v2/multi-machine/index.html.md

 Additionally, you can specify a regular expression for matching only certain machines.
-This is useful in some cases where you specify many similar machines, for example if you're testing a distributed service you may have a `master` machine as well as a `slave0`, `slave1`, `slave2`, etc. If you want to bring up all the slaves but not the master, you can just do `vagrant up /slave[0-9]/`.
+This is useful in some cases where you specify many similar machines, for example if you're testing a distributed service you may have a `leader` machine as well as a `follower0`, `follower1`, `follower2`, etc. If you want to bring up all the followers but not the leader, you can just do `vagrant up /follower[0-9]/`.
 If Vagrant sees a machine name within forward slashes, it assumes you're using a regular expression.

 ## Communication Between Machines